Coder-RD/Java_Challenge/README.md

 The **Java 1D Array** challenge focuses on creating and processing a one-dimensional integer array.

-The array is created using the size provided by the user:
+The array is created using:

     int[] myArray = new int[n];